Axos Financial (NYSE:AX) Shares Gap Up on Better-Than-Expected Earnings

-Axos Financial, Inc. (NYSE:AX – Get Rating) shares gapped up prior to trading on Friday following a stronger than expected earnings report.
+Axos Financial, Inc. (NYSE:AX – Get Rating)’s stock price gapped up before the market opened on Friday following a stronger than expected earnings report.
 The stock had previously closed at $42.06, but opened at $44.44.
-Axos Financial shares last traded at $46.35, with a volume of 46,856 shares trading hands.
+Axos Financial shares last traded at $46.35, with a volume of 46,856 shares traded.

-The company reported $1.38 earnings per share for the quarter, beating analysts’ consensus estimates of $1.23 by $0.15.
-Axos Financial had a net margin of 28.47% and a return on equity of 16.49%.
-The company had revenue of $228.24 million during the quarter, compared to analysts’ expectations of $217.27 million.
-During the same quarter in the previous year, the company earned $1.04 earnings per share.
-The firm’s revenue for the quarter was up 29.4% on a year-over-year basis.
+The company reported $1.38 EPS for the quarter, topping analysts’ consensus estimates of $1.23 by $0.15.
+Axos Financial had a return on equity of 16.49% and a net margin of 28.47%.
+The firm had revenue of $228.24 million for the quarter, compared to analysts’ expectations of $217.27 million.
+During the same period in the previous year, the firm posted $1.04 EPS.
+The business’s revenue for the quarter was up 29.4% compared to the same quarter last year.

-Several brokerages have recently issued reports on AX.
-Piper Sandler lifted their target price on shares of Axos Financial from $47.00 to $50.00 and gave the company an “overweight” rating in a research report on Friday.
-Raymond James dropped their target price on shares of Axos Financial from $52.00 to $50.00 and set a “strong-buy” rating on the stock in a research report on Monday, October 31st.
-DA Davidson lifted their target price on shares of Axos Financial to $48.00 in a research report on Tuesday, November 1st.
-Finally, StockNews.com began coverage on shares of Axos Financial in a research report on Wednesday, October 12th.
-They set a “hold” rating on the stock.
-Two investment analysts have rated the stock with a hold rating, two have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, Axos Financial has a consensus rating of “Moderate Buy” and a consensus price target of $48.83.
+AX has been the subject of a number of recent analyst reports.
+Piper Sandler boosted their price objective on shares of Axos Financial from $47.00 to $50.00 and gave the stock an “overweight” rating in a report on Friday.
+Raymond James decreased their target price on shares of Axos Financial from $52.00 to $50.00 and set a “strong-buy” rating for the company in a research note on Monday, October 31st.
+DA Davidson boosted their target price on shares of Axos Financial to $48.00 in a research note on Tuesday, November 1st.
+Finally, StockNews.com initiated coverage on shares of Axos Financial in a research note on Wednesday, October 12th.
+They set a “hold” rating for the company.
+Two research analysts have rated the stock with a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $48.83.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Van Hulzen Asset Management LLC increased its stake in Axos Financial by 3.5% during the 3rd quarter.
-Van Hulzen Asset Management LLC now owns 9,026 shares of the company’s stock worth $309,000 after buying an additional 304 shares during the period.
-Credit Suisse AG increased its stake in Axos Financial by 0.7% during the 3rd quarter.
-Credit Suisse AG now owns 46,215 shares of the company’s stock worth $1,582,000 after buying an additional 327 shares during the period.
-Victory Capital Management Inc. increased its stake in Axos Financial by 1.7% during the 2nd quarter.
-Victory Capital Management Inc. now owns 19,711 shares of the company’s stock worth $707,000 after buying an additional 338 shares during the period.
-State of Alaska Department of Revenue increased its stake in Axos Financial by 0.9% during the 4th quarter.
-State of Alaska Department of Revenue now owns 37,193 shares of the company’s stock worth $1,421,000 after buying an additional 339 shares during the period.
-Finally, Price T Rowe Associates Inc. MD increased its stake in Axos Financial by 1.0% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 35,680 shares of the company’s stock worth $1,279,000 after buying an additional 339 shares during the period.
-76.97% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently made changes to their positions in the business.
+Lazard Asset Management LLC purchased a new stake in Axos Financial in the 2nd quarter worth about $26,000.
+National Bank of Canada FI raised its position in Axos Financial by 273.2% in the 2nd quarter.
+National Bank of Canada FI now owns 765 shares of the company’s stock worth $27,000 after purchasing an additional 560 shares during the period.
+Huntington National Bank raised its position in Axos Financial by 231.5% in the 3rd quarter.
+Huntington National Bank now owns 1,051 shares of the company’s stock worth $36,000 after purchasing an additional 734 shares during the period.
+Harel Insurance Investments & Financial Services Ltd. purchased a new stake in Axos Financial in the 3rd quarter worth about $49,000.
+Finally, Steward Partners Investment Advisory LLC raised its position in Axos Financial by 105.5% in the 2nd quarter.
+Steward Partners Investment Advisory LLC now owns 1,724 shares of the company’s stock worth $62,000 after purchasing an additional 885 shares during the period.
+76.97% of the stock is currently owned by hedge funds and other institutional investors.

 Axos Financial, Inc, together with its subsidiaries, provides consumer and business banking products in the United States.
 It operates through two segments, Banking Business and Securities Business.
 The company offers deposits products, including consumer and business checking, demand, savings, time deposit, money market, zero balance, and insured cash sweep accounts.